failfa-st/bark/README.md

 # 🐶 Express Bark API

 A Node/Express server for [Bark](https://github.com/suno-ai/bark).
-Please refer t the original docs for up to date information on Bark by [Suno](https://www.suno.ai/).
+Please refer to the original docs for up to date information on Bark by [Suno](https://www.suno.ai/).

 ## Notice